sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

     scp state.json YourUserName@40.121.209.246:/data/storage/state.json`
     ```

-To configure IoT Edge in the VM to use DPS to register and connect to your IoT Central application:
+Configure IoT Edge to register and connect to your IoT Central application:

 1. Use a text editor, such as `nano`, to open the IoT Edge config.yaml file.